Map-coloring games: Monochrome and variants

 These games, which appeared in (Silverman, 1971), all use the classical move constraint.
-In the impartial game Monochrome there is only one color available, so every move removes the colored region and its neighbors from play.
-In Bichrome both players have a choice of two colors, subject to the classical condition.
+In the impartial game "Monochrome" there is only one color available, so every move removes the colored region and its neighbors from play.
+In "Bichrome" both players have a choice of two colors, subject to the classical condition.
 Both players choose from the same two colors, so the game is impartial.
-Trichrome extends this to three colors to the players.
+"Trichrome" extends this to three colors to the players.
 The condition can be extended to any fixed number of colors, yielding further games.
 As Silverman mentions, although the Four color theorem shows that any planar map can be colored with four colors, it does not apply to maps in which some of the colors have been filled in, so adding more than four colors may have an effect on the games.

 Col and Snort

-In Col there are two colors subject to the classical constraint, but Left is only allowed to color regions Blue, while Right is only allowed to color them Red.
+In "Col" there are two colors subject to the classical constraint, but Left is only allowed to color regions B"l"ue, while Right is only allowed to color them "R"ed.
 Thus this is a partisan game, because different moves become available to Left and Right in the course of play.

-Snort uses a similar partisan assignment of two colors, but with the anticlassical constraint: neighboring regions are not allowed to be given different colors.
+"Snort" uses a similar partisan assignment of two colors, but with the anticlassical constraint: neighboring regions are not allowed to be given different colors.
 Coloring the regions is explained as assigning fields to bulls and cows, where neighboring fields may not contain cattle of the opposite sex, lest they be distracted from their grazing.

 These games were presented and analyzed in (Conway, 1976).
 The names are mnemonic for the difference in constraints (classical map coloring versus animal noises), but Conway also attributes them to his colleagues Colin Vout and Simon Norton.

 Other games

-The impartial game Contact (Silverman, 1971) uses a single color with the entailment constraint: all moves after the first color a neighbor of the most recently colored region.
-Silverman also provides an example of Misère Contact.
+The impartial game "Contact" (Silverman, 1971) uses a single color with the entailment constraint: all moves after the first color a neighbor of the most recently colored region.
+Silverman also provides an example of "Misère Contact".

 The concept of a map-coloring game may be extended to cover games such as Angels and Devils, where the rules for coloring are somewhat different in flavor.